Skip to contents

 min_disp_prob = 0.8,

-compute.node.by.sites = FALSE,
+compute.node.by.sites = TRUE,

-make.node.label = FALSE
+make.node.label = TRUE

 )